Kaneto Shindo: Later career

 The domestic drama The Strangling was shown at the 1979 Venice Film Festival, where Nobuko Otowa won the award for Best Actress.
 Edo Porn, another film based on an artist's biography released in 1981, portrayed the life of the 18th-century Japanese wood engraver Katsushika Hokusai.

-In 1984 Shindo made The Horizon, based on the life of his sister.
+In 1984 Shindō made The Horizon, based on the life of his sister.
 The film chronicles her experiences as a poor farm girl who is sold as a mail-order bride to a Japanese American and never sees her family again.
 She spends time in an internment camp for Japanese Americans during World War II and lives a life of difficulty and disappointment.

-With the 1988 semi-documentary Sakura-tai Chiru, Shindo once again returned to the theme of nuclear weapons and their consequences, following the fate of a theater troupe whose members were killed during the bombing of Hiroshima.
+With the 1988 semi-documentary Sakura-tai Chiru, Shindō once again returned to the theme of nuclear weapons and their consequences, following the fate of a theater troupe whose members were killed during the bombing of Hiroshima.

-According to his son Jiro, Shindo gave up his hobbies of Mahjong, Shogi, and baseball at the age of eighty to concentrate on film-making.
+According to his son Jiro, Shindō gave up his hobbies of Mahjong, Shogi, and baseball at the age of eighty to concentrate on film-making.
 Jiro was the producer of many of his films since the mid-1980s.
-Kaze Shindo, Jiro's daughter and Shindo's granddaughter, later followed in Shindo's footsteps as a film director and scriptwriter.
+Kaze Shindō, Jiro's daughter and Shindō's granddaughter, later followed in Shindō's footsteps as a film director and scriptwriter.

-During production of Shindo's film A Last Note, Nobuko Otowa was diagnosed with liver cancer.
+During production of Shindō's film A Last Note, Nobuko Otowa was diagnosed with liver cancer.
 She died in December 1994, prior to the film's 1995 release.
 A Last Note won numerous awards, including Best Film awards at the Blue Ribbon Awards, Hochi Film Awards, Japan Academy Prizes, Kinema Junpo Awards and Mainichi Film Awards, as well as awards for Best Director at the Japanese Academy, Nikkan Sports Film Awards, Kinema Junpo Awards and Mainichi Film Award.